jim-schwoebel/jim-schwoebel/README.md

 ## passions
 * **voice computing** - I wrote [Introduction to Voice Computing in Python](https://neurolex.ai/voicebook), a starter book for voice developers.
 * **quantum computing** - I co-founded [QuForce.org](https://quforce.org), a community for quantum computing enthusiasts.
-* **climate change activism** - I helped to build the website for [ClimateVoice](https://climatevoice.org), an advocacy organization to go #AllinonClimate and built a few GitHub applications through [Protea.earth](https://github.com/protea-earth), a working group for climate change.
+* **climate change activism** - I helped to build the website for [ClimateVoice](https://climatevoice.org), an advocacy organization to go #AllinonClimate and built a few climate GitHub applications through [Protea.earth](https://github.com/protea-earth), a working group for climate change.

 <!--
 **jim-schwoebel/jim-schwoebel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.